-Figure 6.30.: OpenVPN Administration
+Figure 6.32.: OpenVPN Administration

-Parameter OpenVPN Administration Administrative status Specifies whether OpenVPN is active Restart on link change restarts the OpenVPN daemon in case of a wanlink change if enabled Multipath TCP support enables multipath TCP support
+Parameter OpenVPN Administration Administrative status Specifies whether OpenVPN is active Restart on link change restarts the OpenVPN daemon in case of a wanlink change if enabled

 Tunnel Configuration

 NetModule AG routers support one single server tunnel and up to four client tunnels.
 You can specify tunnel parameters either in standard configuration or upload an expert mode file which has been created in advance.
 Refer to chapter 6.6.1 to learn more about how to manage clients and generate the files.